Rainbow Gathering: Gatherings outside the United States

-Gatherings are routinely held all over the world, on every continent (excluding Antarctica).
+Gatherings are routinely held all over the world, on every continent except Antarctica.

 European gatherings

 There is an annual European gathering and many European countries host their own national or regional gatherings.
 The first European Rainbow Gathering was organized in 1983 in Val Campo, Ticino, Switzerland.
 The 2007 European gathering, the 25th recurrence of that annual event, took place in Bosnia-Herzegovina.
 The subsequent European Gatherings took place in Serbia (2008), Ukraine (2009) and Finland (2010).
 In 2010, there were also two Rainbow Gatherings in the Canary Islands, Spain.
 The first was held near the northern coast of La Palma and the second was held on Gran Canaria.
 The 2011 Gathering was in Portugal, 2012 in Slovakia, 2013 in Greece, the 2014 gathering in Romania, the 2015 gathering in Lithuania, 2016 in the Alps, 2017 in Italy, 2018 in Poland, 2019 in Sweden.
 The 2020 European Gathering took place in Estonia.
 In 2021 the gathering was held in France.

 Note that the 2017 gathering in Italy was connected to several typhoid cases in France, Germany, and Slovenia.